-If you are new to Japan, you may wonder what Golden Week is, that you heard very often lately.
-It is a long holiday week from the late April through the early May, which consists of national holidays such as Constitution Day on May 3rd and Children’s Day on May 5th.
-It is also sometimes shortened to GW, which can be easily found in guidebooks or travel magazines in Japan.
-Unlike some European countries, people rarely have a long vacation in Japan, so many people consider it as the best opportunities to travel around Japan during GW.
-Here we give you some tips for how to travel efficiently in Japan on GW!
+If you are new to Japan, you may be wondering what and when Golden Week is, something that you are probably hearing pretty often.
+It is an annual long holiday week from late April through early May, which consists of national holidays such as Constitution Day and Children’s Day.
+It is also sometimes shortened to GW, which can be easily found in guidebooks or travel magazines about Japan.
+Unlike many western countries, in Japan people rarely have a long vacation.
+For this reason, many people want to take advantage of this opportunity to travel around the country.
+Here are some tips on how to travel efficiently in Japan during Golden Week!

 - The Best destinations during Golden Week

-Since usually the weather is good, and it’s the best time to travel in Japan around this time of the year.
-If you want to visit nature spots and enjoy outdoor activities, GW is the perfect time!
+Since the weather is usually pretty good during this time of year, it’s considered to be one of the best times to travel in Japan.
+If you want to visit natural wonders and enjoy outdoor activities, GW is the perfect time to do this!

-Also some hotels and tour agencies often offer the discounts during the vacation.
+Also some hotels and tour agencies offer great discounts during this period.

 Showa Day (April 29th)

-Showa Day is a memorial day for the Emperor Hirohito, who was the Japanese emperor during the Showa period.
-There is no particular event that is held on the day, but it is considered as a day to look back on the good old days in the Showa period.
+Showa Day is a day that honors the birthday of the late Emperor Hirohito, who was the Japanese emperor during the Showa period.
+There is no particular event that is held on this day, but is considered as a day to look back on the good old days of the Showa period.

 Constitution Memorial Day (May 3rd)

-It’s the day to celebrate when the Constitution of Japan came into force in 1947.
-The week between May 1st to 7th is a Constitution memorial week and there are many opportunities to study and learn the meaning and roles of the Constitution during the week.
-The National Diet Building is a beautiful building with a good mixture of western and modern Japanese style which was built in 1936.
-You can visit the building and there is a tour available that you can see inside of the building.
+This day celebrates the day that the Constitution of Japan was enacted in 1947.
+The week between May 1st to 7th is known as Constitution memorial week and there are many opportunities to study and learn the meaning and roles of the Constitution during this time.
+The National Diet Building is a beautiful piece of architecture with a combination of western and modern Japanese style that was built in 1936.
+You can visit the building and there is a tour available where you can see inside of the building!

 Greenery Day (May 4th)

-Greenery Day is the day to appreciate nature.
-It used to be on April 29th according to the death of the Emperor of Showa, but along with the change of the law regarding the Japanese national holidays, the day has moved and changed the name into Greenery Day since 2005.
-The Emperor of Showa was well versed in the importance of greenery and plants, and in memory of him, this day still has a deep connection to the emperor.
+Greenery Day is a day to appreciate nature.
+It used to be on April 29th in memory of the death of the Emperor of the Showa period, but along with the change of the law regarding the Japanese national holidays, the day and name were changed into Greenery Day on May 4th from 2005.
+The Emperor of Showa was well versed in the importance of greenery and the environment, and in memory of him, this day still has a deep connection to the emperor.

 Children’s Day (May 5th)

-Children’s Day is a celebration for children’s health and happiness.
-There are still fun traditions that last until today.
-We recommend you to at least try some Kashiwamochi and Chimaki which are special wagashi, Japanese sweets, for Children’s Day.
-You can also visit some festivals where you can see hundreds of koinobori, carp streamers all around Japan!
-If you want to know more about Children’s Day and how to celebrate the day, please read our blog linked in the blog.
+Children’s Day is a celebration in hope and honor of children’s health and happiness.
+There are fun traditions that are still carried out today.
+If you have the time, we recommend that you at the very least try some Kashiwamochi and Chimaki which are special wagashi, or Japanese sweets, for Children’s Day.
+If you want to learn more about Children’s Day and how to celebrate the day, have a look at our article below!

-GW is also known as a very busy time to travel, it’s better to plan your trip beforehand to make your trip go smoothly.
+GW is known to be a very busy time to travel.
+Therefore it’s best to plan your trip beforehand so that everything goes smoothly.

 1. Decide where to visit in Japan

-Not only popular tourist attractions, but there are much more to explore in Japan.
+It’s not only the popular tourist attractions, but there are so many more great places to explore in Japan.
 When you choose your destination, we recommend visiting some hidden places.
-To enjoy the sunny and early spring weather, plan out glamping near Tokyo or outdoor activities around Mt.Fuji.
+To enjoy the sunny and early spring weather, it can be fun to try glamping near Tokyo or outdoor activities around Mt.Fuji.
 It’s also a great time to enjoy cycling and hiking!
-People will be concentrated in popular areas such as Tokyo, Kyoto and Osaka, so try to avoid the busy places especially during the pandemic.
+Bigger crowds of people will be in the more popular areas such as Kyoto and Osaka, so try to avoid the busy places especially during the pandemic.

 2. Book your transportation

-There are several different ways of transportation in Japan, and if you plan to travel a long distance using plane, shinkansen or bus, we recommend you to book your transportation beforehand ―there is a possibility that you might find the seats full on the very day of your trip!
+There are several different types of transportation in Japan, and if you plan to travel a long distance by plane, shinkansen, or bus, we recommend that you book your transportation beforehand ―there is a possibility that you might find the seats full if you try to buy tickets the day of your trip!

 3. Book your accommodation